Duncanma/Blog/content/Blog/overlaying-html-over-silverlight.md

 That just wouldn't do, so I asked [Adam Kinney](www.adamkinney.com) (Silverlight Evangelist and former dev on the C9/C10 team) what to do.
-He pointed me to the &#8216;isWindowless' property of the Silverlight object and that info, combined with [this KB article about Windowless controls](http://support.microsoft.com/kb/177378), was enough for me to figure out what to do.
+He pointed me to the 'isWindowless' property of the Silverlight object and that info, combined with [this KB article about Windowless controls](http://support.microsoft.com/kb/177378), was enough for me to figure out what to do.